 - In-house rehabilitative services

-Due to the medical model, Medicare helps pay for this form of temporary senior living.
-Some care services may be covered by insurance in assisted living but not things like monthly rent.
+Due to the medical model, Medicare helps pay for this temporary senior living option.
+Some care services may be covered by insurance in assisted living, but not things like monthly rent.

 Continuing Care Retirement Communities (CCRCs)

 CCRCs are retirement communities that offer a continuum of support for aging care needs.
 It supports the aging-in-place philosophy of not needing to move as needs change.
 These communities provide the most common senior services on one campus: